Toni77777/awesome-swiftui-libraries/README.md

 ## Loading-Indicator
 [scroll to top](#readme)
 - [ActivityIndicatorView](https://github.com/exyte/ActivityIndicatorView) - A number of preset loading indicators created with SwiftUI
+- [TTProgressHUD](https://github.com/honkmaster/TTProgressHUD) - TTProgressHUD is a light weight HUD written in SwiftUI meant to display the progress of an ongoing task on iOS

 ## Markdown
 [scroll to top](#readme)